Sauron754/SpaceScript/STYLE.md

 _proc = multiprocessing threaded process</br>

-We are using a maximum line length of 80 characters(this can be neglected if it improves readability)
+We are using a maximum line length of 80 characters(this can be neglected if it improves readability) Said does not apply for import statements as a)they cannot be split
+											 b)it does not improve readability